 Although many of these statutes merely recodify federal and state law without offering additional protection to individuals, a number of the statutes also prohibit discrimination on other bases, providing protection to additional classes of people.
-The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (25 ordinances), marital status (20), creed (18), sexual orientation (19), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (13), military discharge status (1), occupation (1), parental status (1), source of income (5), and association with a protected class (2).
+The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (26 ordinances), marital status (21), creed (19), sexual orientation (20), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (13), military discharge status (1), occupation (1), parental status (1), physical characteristic (1), source of income (5), and association with a protected class (2).